gaukharaya/application/README.md

 --------------------

 The program should:
-1. Take the input file path as input argument
+1. Take the input file path as input argument.
 Use following example as test file.
 Example:
 ```
 {"id":"scsmbstgra", "state":"STARTED", "type":"APPLICATION_LOG",
 "host":"12345", "timestamp":1491377495212}